Welcome to Oxford Island

-Oxford Island is in fact a peninsula, located on the shores of Lough Neagh.
-It can be easily accessed from the M1; take the Lurgan exit, Junction 10.
-Owned and managed by Craigavon Borough Council much of the area is designated as a National Nature Reserve due to its wide variety of habitats such as reed beds, open water, wildlife ponds and wildflower meadows.
-The site has a number of facilities including a network of trails, birdwatching hides, the Kinnego Marina, Waterside House and the Lough Neagh Discovery Centre.
+Oxford Island is located on the South-Eastern shores of Lough Neagh, County Armagh.
+Owned and managed by Armagh City, Banbridge & Craigavon Council much of the area is designated as a National Nature Reserve due to the diversity and local importance of habitats such as reed beds, open water, wildlife ponds, forests and wildflower meadows.

 Lough Neagh Discovery Centre

 Opened to the public in 1993 the Lough Neagh Discovery Centre can be found as you drive into the Oxford Island reserve.
 Crossing the small bridges across its ponds the Discovery centre has much to offer as a Tourist Information Centre with friendly, helpful staff and gift shop.
 We also offer Conference centre facilities with a trio of conference rooms looking across the nature reserve and the Lough side Café where freshly cooked meals are on offer every day.

 It is also home to the Conservation Service and Education Team who run extensive environmental education programmes to schools and community groups across Northern Ireland.

 For more information on the Lough Neagh Discovery Centre and it facilities please click here